 Pie in the sky: New Zealand makes pizza drone delivery

-WELLINGTON: The world’s first pizza drone delivery was claimed on Wednesday by the New Zealand division of fast food giant Domino’s, as it looks to grab a slice of a potentially hot future market.
+WELLINGTON: The world’s first pizza drone delivery was claimed yesterday by the New Zealand division of fast food giant Domino’s, as it looks to grab a slice of a potentially hot future market.

 Domino’s said it used an unmanned aerial vehicle to deliver two pizzas to a customer at Whangaparaoa, just north of Auckland.